winitzki/scall/tutorial/programming_dhall.md

 The paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) proves via parametricity that `fix` and `unfix` are inverses of each other, as long as `F` is a lawful covariant functor.

-A proof is also shown as "Statement 2" in the section "Some properties of the Church encoding" of the Appendix A in this book.
+A proof is also shown in "Statement 2" in the section "Some properties of the Church encoding" of Appendix A in this book.

 ### Data constructors

-The function `fix : F C → C` (sometimes also called `build`) provides a general way of creating new values of type `C` out of previously known values or from scratch.
+The function `fix : F C → C` (sometimes this function is also called `build`) provides a general way of creating new values of type `C` out of previously known values or from scratch.

 As the type `F C` is almost always a union type, it is convenient to rewrite the function type `F C → C` as a product of simpler functions.
 We can write this in a mathematical notation: